 - 1. Unless otherwise indicated, all formal written work must be word-processed.
 All assignments must be typed and free of grammatical and spelling errors. - 2.
 Acceptance of late assignments is at the discretion of the instructor and 5 points will be deducted for each day late. - 3.
-Remediation of assignments (not exams, quizzes or attendance) is possible; however additional work will be required.
-Such remediation should be discussed individually with the instructor.
-Typically, only one revision or resubmission per assignment will be accepted. - 4.
 Please allow time after submitting your assignment, for grades and comments to be posted.
 Most grades will be posted as soon as possible; however, sometimes commitments to other class or duties interfere with grading time.